gerdis/toxic_comments_moderator/README.md

 The model, a Convolutional Neural Network, was trained on the *toxic comments* dataset using Google's pre-trained 300-dimensional vector embeddings.
-During training, a Keras generator was used to generate batches so that no padding was needed.
+During training, a Keras generator was used to generate batches so that sequences of varying length could be processed without padding.

-The code for the model and cross validation results can be found in *model_resources/ToxicCommentsProjectCrossVal.ipynb* (I might re-train the model using a slightly different architecture).
+The code for the model training process, as well as test results, can be found in *model_resources/training_toxic_new.ipynb*.

 # Instructions for testing